x676f64/secureum-mind_map/content/7. Audit Findings 101/Failed transfer may be overlooked due to lack of contract existence check.md

 As a result, if the tokens have not yet been deployed or have been destroyed, safeTransfer will return success even though no transfer was executed.

+### Recommendation:
-1. Recommendation: Short term, check the contract’s existence prior to the low-level call in `TransferHelper.safeTransfer_.
+Short term, check the contract’s existence prior to the low-level call in `TransferHelper.safeTransfer_.
 Long term, avoid low-level calls.
-2. High Risk severity finding from [ToB’s Audit of Uniswap V3](https://github.com/Uniswap/uniswap-v3-core/blob/main/audits/tob/audit.pdf)
 ___
 ## Slide Screenshot
 ![054.png](../../images/7.%20Audit%20Findings%20101/054.png)